-Application Type Description b.
-To exclude disabled projects from the translation, select the Exclude disabled projects check box.
-Note: This setting is only valid for Fortify ScanCentral SAST versions 21.1.x and earlier.
+Application Type Description To exclude disabled projects from the translation, select the Exclude disabled projects check box.
+Note: This setting is only valid for Fortify ScanCentral SAST versions 21.1.x or earlier.
 Gradle a.
-In the Build file box, type the name of the build file if it is different than the default of build.gradle. b.
-To include the test source set (for lave projects only) in the scap select. the Include tests check box. c.
+In the Build file box, type the name of the build file if it is different than the default of build.gradle.
+To include the test source set (for Java projects only) in the scan, select the Include tests check box. c.
 To skip the build invocation used to obtain all project dependencies, select the Skip build check box.
 Use this option if you have a build step earlier in the pipeline and do not want to run the build again.
-Note: This setting is only valid for Fortify ScanCentral SAST versions 20.2.0 and later.
+Note: This setting is only valid for Fortify ScanCentral SAST versions 20.2.0 or later.
 Maven a.
 In the Build file box, type the name of the build file if it is different than the default of pom.xml. b.
 To include a test scope (for Java projects only) in the scan, select the Include tests check box. c.
 To skip the build invocation used to obtain all project dependencies, select the Skip build check box.
 Use this option if you have a build step earlier in the pipeline and do not want to run the build again.
-Note: This setting is only valid for Fortify ScanCentral SAST versions 20.2.0 and later.
+Note: This setting is only valid for Fortify ScanCentral SAST versions 20.2.0 or later.
 PHP a.
 In the PHP version box, type the PHP version used in the project.
 Python a.
 In the Python version box, select the Python version used in the project.
 The default version is 2. b.
 In the Python virtual environment box, type the location (directory) of the Python virtual environment.

 Application Type Description c.
 In the Python requirements file box, type the name of the Python project requirements file used to install and collect dependencies.
 Other Use this option to translate and scan other languages.
-See "Software Requirements" on page 9 for the list of languages that Fortify ScanCentral SAST supports for remote translation and scan.